Wednesday, December 12, 2018

 M. 7 Nov 1731 in New Orleans, New France

-Wife: Hypolite Chauvin de La Freniere
+Wife: Hypolite Chauvin de La Frénière

 D. about 1750 in Kaskaskia, New France

 There are only a few records that detail the life of Joseph Turpin, but the time and place he lived give him a story worth telling.
 Joseph was born into a fur trading family in Montreal on June 21, 1696.
-His parents were Pierre-Alexandre Turpin and Charlotte-Marie Beauvais, and he had 7 siblings and 6 half-siblings.
+His parents were Alexandre Turpin and Marie-Charlotte Beauvais, and he had 7 siblings and 6 half-siblings.
 Joseph’s mother died when he was 4-years-old, and afterwards, he was raised by a step-mother.
 His father, who was a Montreal merchant, died before Joseph was age 14.

 Joseph's older brother Louis was living at the Illinois trading post of Kaskaskia by 1719, and younger brother Jacques died in Kaskaskia in 1723, so it’s highly likely that Joseph was also there around this time.
 Kaskaskia was a French settlement on the Mississippi River that began about 1700 when fur traders settled in an Indian village and married women of the tribe.
 The Jesuits established a mission, and both natives and French cultivated the land.
 The settlement grew as mixed-race children came of age, and a few French women migrated from Canada.
 A census taken in June 1723 showed that there were 64 French habitants, 42 French laborers, 28 married women, and 17 children.

 What was Joseph’s occupation in Kaskaskia?
 Early on, it’s hard to say, but the village had an important connection with New Orleans, supplying the gulf coast with farm products and pelts, and some men operated the trading route back and forth on the Mississippi.
 The fact Joseph appeared in New Orleans in 1731 suggests that he may have been involved in the transport of goods down the river.
-On November 7th of that year, he took a wife, Hypolite Chauvin de La Freniere, a half-Indian girl born to a slave and an important Louisiana plantation owner; she was only 13-years-old, so it was probably an arranged marriage.
+On November 7th of that year, he took a wife, Hypolite Chauvin de La Frénière, a half-Indigenous girl born to a slave and an important Louisiana plantation owner; she was only 13-years-old, so it was probably an arranged marriage.

 Joseph returned to Kaskaskia with his young bride.
 The records of most of the baptisms of the village are unfortunately lost, but we do know that the couple had at least two children, a daughter born in about 1732 and a son in about 1750.
 In 1742, Joseph received a grant of land next to his brother Louis, who was by then one of the wealthiest men in town.
 The land was described as being on a hill on the opposite side of the Kaskaskia River, with 2 arpents of frontage and 40 arpents deep, suggesting that Joseph had become a farmer.
 The following year, on August 2nd, Joseph was granted another tract by Governor de Bienville of Louisiana that was “12 arpents square.”